Falkon 3.1.99 (git)

 + to make it bigger it does become bigger.
 Open a link from that site in a new tab or window and you get.. it's original text size.
 Other browsers will use the text-size you've set in same-site links opened in tabs or new windows.
 This is a common complaint known as bug #391438.

-The "speed dial" view you get when you open a new tab is really slow and sluggish even on top-notch computers.
-There is nothing "speedy" about it.
+The "speed dial" view you get when you open a new tab in Falkon 3.1 is really slow and sluggish even on top-notch computers.
+There is absolutely nothing "speedy" about it.
 Opening a blank tab should not put high load on the CPU (just one core, anyway) and take about as long as it takes to have a sip from a cup of tea.
 This particular issue is fixed in the unreleased git version (3.1.99) so you can avoid this particular problem by either compiling it yourself or by using a nightly flatpak snapshot.

 Falkon's git version (3.1.99) supports plugins including Python-based plugins.
 There is already a Falkon category at store.kde.org with some extensions.
 The Python-ones require Shiboken2 and PySide2 which isn't part of many distributions so you may have a hard time using those extensions even if you build the Falkon git version.
 Your luck may vary.